A Local’s London 4 Days Itinerary: See the Best of London

 Trafalgar Square

-Trafalgar Square is a large beautiful square in London that commemorates General Nelson’s victory at the Battle of Trafalgar against Napoleon.
+Trafalgar Square is a large square in London that commemorates General Nelson’s victory at the Battle of Trafalgar against Napoleon.

 It’s a really beautiful square, but it is always busy, especially as the National Gallery is just there.